Bawai’s Vietnamese Kitchen: Fresh And Filling

 We went there around 5 in the afternoon, so we had merienda slash early dinner.
 After finalizing what we wanted, we learned that they actually had a merienda promo (from 2 p.m. to 5:30 p.m., if I remember correctly) where you get two dishes for roughly Php295.
 So we went for that!

-I ordered the Goi Cuon and Butom combo for my daughter because she likes noodles but we actually ended up switching orders because she’s not ready for that many vegetables — I know, we’re working on it!
+I ordered the Goi Cuon and Butom combo for my daughter because she likes noodles but we actually ended up switching orders because she’s not ready for the amount of vegetables — I know, we’re working on it!
 In the bowl are vermicelli noodles, beef strips, cucumber, carrots and lettuce.
 There’s a tangy, refreshing sauce on the side that you mix in with the noodles.
 It tastes like a refreshment on a hot summer day.
 The fresh spring rolls were nice, too, with the peanut butter dip.

 If there’s one dish Vietnamese cuisine is known for, it’s pho.
 So, of course, we had to try Bawai’s Vietnamese Kitchen’s take on it.
 Despite it being a hot dish, it still felt refreshing.
 The soup tasted great.
 On the side was the Cha Gio.
 Think lumpiang shanghai but leveled up.
 Next to the cold noodles, this was my favorite among the bunch we ordered.